Deborah Sampson

-Deborah Sampson Gannett, also known as Deborah Samson or Deborah Sampson, was born on December 17, 1760 in Plympton, Massachusetts.
-She disguised herself as a man, and served in the Continental Army under the name Robert Shirtliff – sometimes spelled Shurtleff or Shirtleff – and fought in the American Revolutionary War.
-She fought in the war for 17 months before her sex was revealed when she required medical treatment after contracting a fever in Philadelphia in 1783.
-After her real identity was made known to her commander, she was honorably discharged at West Point.
+Deborah Sampson Gannett, also known as Deborah Samson or Deborah Sampson, (December 17, 1760 – April 29, 1827) was a Massachusetts woman who disguised herself as a man in order to serve in the Continental Army during the American Revolutionary War.
+Born in Plympton, Massachusetts, she served under the name Robert Shirtliff – sometimes spelled Shurtleff or Shirtleff.
+She was in uniform for 17 months before her sex was discovered in 1783 when she required medical treatment after contracting a fever in Philadelphia.

+After her real identity was made known to her commander, she was honorably discharged at West Point, New York.
 After her discharge, Sampson met and married Benjamin Gannett in 1785.
 In 1802, she became one of the first women to go on a lecture tour to speak about her wartime experiences.
-She died in Sharon, Massachusetts in 1827.
-She was proclaimed the Official Heroine of the Commonwealth of Massachusetts on May 23, 1983, and in 1985 the prestigious United States Capitol Historical Society honored "Deborah Samson" with the Commemorative Medal.
+She died in Sharon, Massachusetts, in 1827.
+She was proclaimed the Official Heroine of the Commonwealth of Massachusetts on May 23, 1983, and in 1985 the United States Capitol Historical Society posthumously honored "Deborah Samson" with the Commemorative Medal.